 - A 15-year-old girl requests the contraceptive pill - Phone call: a health visitor is concerned about the welfare of a baby in a vulnerable family.
-You are due to see the baby's mother later that day. - A mother expects her three-year-old son to be potty-trained and wants to discuss why he is not.
+You are due to see the baby's mother later that day - A mother expects her three-year-old son to be potty-trained and wants to discuss why he is not

-- Case-based Discussion (CbD) about a mother who is very emotional about her young son's diagnosis of a brain tumour when he is also in the room - Log entry reflecting on a consultation with a teenager who appears uncooperative - Log entry about attending and contributing to a case conference for child safeguarding - Clinical Examination and Procedural Skills (CEPS) demonstrating a competent 6-week baby check.
+- Case-based Discussion (CbD) about a mother who is very emotional about her young son's diagnosis of a brain tumour when he is also in the room - Log entry reflecting on a consultation with a teenager who appears uncooperative

+- Log entry about attending and contributing to a case conference for child safeguarding - Clinical examination and procedural skills (CEPS) demonstrating a competent sixweek baby check

-People with Long-term Conditions including Cancer
+People with long-term conditions including cancer

-This Topic Guide explores part of the RCGP curriculum, Being a General Practitioner.
-It will help you understand how to provide care for people with long-term conditions, including those living with and beyond cancer, by illustrating the key learning points with a case scenario and questions.
-It also contains tips and advice for learning, assessment and continuing professional development, including guidance on the knowledge relevant to this area of general practice.
+This topic guide explores part of the RCGP curriculum, Being a General Practitioner.
+It will help you understand important issues relating to the care of people with long-term conditions (including cancer) by illustrating the key learning points with a case scenario and questions.
+It also contains tips and advice for learning, assessment and continuing professional development (CPD), including guidance on the knowledge relevant to this area of general practice.

-Each Topic Guide is intended to illustrate important aspects of everyday general practice, rather than provide a comprehensive overview of each clinical topic.
-It should therefore be considered in conjunction with other Topic Guides and educational resources.
+Each topic guide is intended to illustrate important aspects of everyday general practice, rather than provide a comprehensive overview of each clinical topic.
+It should therefore be considered in conjunction with other topic guides and educational resources.